 Still, aim to keep everything compact and installed as close to each other as possible to minimise cable length and voltage losses.

 Lay cables carefully.
 Avoid sharp corners or areas where the cable may rub and eventually fray.

 For belt & braces, fitting conduit to feed the cables through will help avoid these issues.

 You can buy cable in all sorts of colours.
-For safety reasons, our advice is to stick to the standard colour convention wherever possible.
+However, we advise sticking to the standard colour convention wherever possible for safety reasons.

-The colour coding used in AC circuits for wiring your shoreline hookup, varies across the world.
+The colour coding used in AC circuits for wiring your shore power hookup varies worldwide.

-We recommend you fit the standard based on local regulations (more on that below).
+We recommend you fit the standard based on local regulations.

 As an example, in the UK and Europe: